tkiraly/spec/spec.md

 - **Periodicity** = 0 means that the end-device opens a ping slot every second
 - **Periodicity** = 7 , every 128 seconds which is the maximum ping period supported by the LoRaWAN Class B specification.

-The **Data rate** subfield encodes the data rate at which the end-point expects any ping.
+The **Data rate** subfield encodes the data rate at which the end-device expects any ping.
 This uses the same encoding scheme that the ***LinkAdrReq*** command described in the Class A specification.

 The server needs to be aware of the end-device ping slot periodicity or expected data rate  else Class B downlinks will not happen successfully.
 For that purpose the ***PingSlotInfoReq***  MAC command **must be acknowledged** with a ***PingSlotInfoAns*** before the device can  switch from class A to Class B**.** To change its ping slot scheduling or data rate a device  should first revert to Class A, send the new parameters through a ***PingSlotInfoReq***  command and get an acknowledge from the server through a ***PinSlotInfoAns***.
 It can then  switch back to Class B with the new parameters.

 This command can be concatenated with any other MAC command in the **FHDRFOpt** field  as described in the Class A specification frame format.

-### 14.2 BeaconFreqReq
+### 15.2 BeaconFreqReq

 This command is sent by the server to the end-device to modify the frequency on which this  end-device expects the beacon.